JuliaArrays/AxisArrays.jl/README.md

  -3.95433
 ```

+Note that the returned AxisArray has its time axis shifted to represent the
-This simple concept can be extended to some very powerful behaviors.
-For
+interval about the given index!
+This simple concept can be extended to some
-example, let's threshold our data and find windows about those threshold
+very powerful behaviors.
+For example, let's threshold our data and find windows
-crossings.
+about those threshold crossings.

 ```jl
 julia> idxs = find(diff(A[:,:c1] .< -15) .> 0)